bertofurth/Seagate-Central-Toolchain/README.md

     # *****************************************************
     # *****************************************************

+    # Some build platforms are not correctly detected by
+    # the GLIBC build process.
+Particularly Raspberry Pi
+    #
+    # Uncomment this variable if building on a Raspberry
+    # Pi or if an error of the following type appears
+    #
+    # configure: error: cannot guess build type; you must specify one
+    #
+    #BUILD_PLATFORM_STRING=--build=arm-linux-gnu

     # To stop temporary objects from being deleted as each
     # stage finishes uncomment the following variable.
 This
     # adds up to 5GB to the disk space consumed by the build.